wizardkids/katz/README.md

 `python katz.py`

 ## **Usage**
-- The program interface is fashioned after the Windows command shell (terminal), but valid commmands include only those useful for manipulating zip files as noted under *Features*.
+- The program interface is fashioned after the Windows command shell (terminal), but valid commands include only those useful for manipulating zip files as noted under *Features*.
 There are no options or preferences.
 - See *Recommended setup* below for creating a shortcut.
 - python 3 must be in the PATH environment variable.